NEETIIST/bank-heist/README.md

 - Transfer money between them for test purposes

 - Login with one of them (user1)
-- Open the following link with user2 -> http://beti-csrf.herokuapp.com/transferMoney.php?user=user2&value=150
+- Open the following link with user2 -> https://beti-csrf.herokuapp.com/transferMoney.php?user=user2&value=150

 - The value you specified will be transfered from user1 to user2

+- To reset DB open -> https://beti-csrf.herokuapp.com/resetDB.php

 ## Authors